World Community Service

 Project Two

 In April of 2022, members of our club participated in a Friendship Exchange to Zambia.
 While there they visited many potential projects in Lusaka, Livingstone and the Copperbelt region.
-On their return to Canada, they reviewed the projects with the International Service Committee who voted to support two of them.Project Three
+On their return to Canada, they reviewed the projects with the International Service Committee who voted to support two of them.The first project is the De Santo School for the Deaf in Livingstone, a basic education and literacy project.
+The school wanted to add a workshop which would provide the older students with work-life skills that would allow them to support themselves in the future.

 Project Four